avcopan/postgres-practice/README.md

 Top options, after reading:

  - PostgreSQL has the [`ltree` datatype](https://www.postgresql.org/docs/current/ltree.html), which is essentially equivalent to a filesystem path.
 We could do something that is, in some sense, very similar to autofile or mirrors it.
+This would be essentially the **path enumeration** approach, as I understand it.